Specialisms

 Deborah has experience of working with children who have undergone multiple amputations, advising on equipment, property adaptations, enabling access to education, leisure and play.

-She is also experienced in supporting children (and their families) with burns, cancer, terminal illnesses, and life-limiting conditions and syndromes.
+She also has experience in supporting children (and their families) with visual loss/impairment and life-limiting conditions and syndromes.

-Deborah is a qualified Manual Handling Trainer and Advisor, receiving regular updates from Edge Services.
+Deborah is a qualified Moving and Handling Trainer and Advisor, receiving regular updates from Edge Services.
 She regularly trains and works with support staff, and reviews moving and handling equipment for clients on her own caseload.

 Deborah undertook Sensory integration training via University of Southern California, and has regularly updated her knowledge with refresher courses.
-She is also trained in autism, trauma and attachment, which is essential when working with children who have experienced the trauma of long periods of hospitalisation.
+She also has extensive training and experience in working with children who present with autism-type behaviours, including those who have been subject to trauma in their early years including lengthy periods of hospitalisation or abuse.

 Deborah is an ICF accredited qualified Transformational Life Coach, having trained with Animas Coaching, and she uses this approach with some of her clients, and with parents who may find themselves at a crossroads as their child’s care team and housing needs are addressed.